rajaraodv/applitools-tutorials-app/docs/selenium-javascript.md

 - Part 3 - 🤖 Understand why Applitools AI is superior to pixel-by-pixel comparison

-- Part 4 -  ✅ Accepting 100s of changes by clicking a button instead of updating numerous tests
+- Part 4 -  ✅ Accepting hundreds of changes by clicking a button instead of updating numerous tests

 - Part 5 -  👁 Use advanced AI tools to work with real-world scenarios

 - Part 6 - 🔥 Code highlights

-- Part 7 -  🎉 Congratulations!
+- Part 7 -  🎉 Congratulations!!

 ## Part 1 - Setup environment and create a baseline